AdobeDocs/campaign-classic.en/help/platform/using/specific-configuration-database.md

     /opt/mssql-tools/bin/sqlcmd -S yourServer -U yourUserName -P yourPassword -q "your query" # for example -q "select 1"
     ```

-1. You now need to configure the external account.
-You can find the detailed steps here.
+1. In Campaign Classic, you can then configure your [!DNL Azure Synapse] external account.
+For more on how to configure your external account, refer to this [section](../../platform/using/specific-configuration-database.md#azure-external).

 1. Since Azure Synapse Analytics communicates through the TCP 1433 port, you need to open up this port on your firewall.
 Use the following command: